hlk-1135/object-CXR/README.md

 ```
 where each line corresponds to the prediciton result of one image.
 The first column is the image path, the second column is the predicted probability, ranging from 0 to 1, indicating whether this image has foregin objects or not.

 We use AUC to evaluate the algorithm performance of classifying whether each given chest X-ray has foreign objects presented or not.
+AUC is commonly used to evaluate binary classification in medical imaging challenges.
+For example, the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) competition for chest X-ray classification, and the classification task within [CAMELYON16](https://camelyon16.grand-challenge.org/Evaluation/) challenge for whole slide imaging classification.
+We believe AUC is adequate enough to measure the performance of the classification task of our challenge, especially given our positive and negative data is balanced.

 ### Localization
 For the test dataset, each algorithm is required to generate a `prediction_localization.csv` file in the format below: